-[1] We hold and declare that the State the legislative competence possess to enact the Maharashtra State Reservation for Seats for Admission in Educational Institutions in the State and for public appointments in the services and posts under the State (for Socially and Educationally Backward Classes) SEBC Act, 2018 and State's legislative competence is not in anv wav affected bv the Constitution (102nd Amendment) Act 2018 and the interim order passed by this Court in Writ Petition No. 3151 of 2014.
-We resultantly uphold the impugned enactment extent to the of quantum of except reservation as set out in point no. 6.

-[2] We conclude that the report of the MSBCC under the Chairmanship of Justice quantifiable Gaikwad is based on and data it contemporaneous and has conclusively established the social, economical and educational backwardness of the Maratha community and it has also established the inadequacy of representation of the Maratha community in public employment / posts under the State.
-Accordingly we uphold the MSBCC report.

-and hold declare that [3] We the classification of the Maratha class into "Socially and Educationally Backward Class" complies twin the test of reasonable classification permissible under Article 14 of the Constitution of intelligible India, namely, (a)
+- [1] We hold and declare that the State the legislative competence possess enact the Maharashtra State Reservation for Seats for Admission in Educational Institutions in the State and public appointments in the services posts under the State (for Socially Educationally Backward Classes) SEBC Act, 2018 and State's legislative competence is not in any wav affected bv the Constitution (102nd Amendment) Act and the interim order passed by this Court in Writ Petition No. 3151 of 2014. resultantly uphold the impugned enactment extent to the of quantum of except reservation as set out in point no. 6. - [2] We conclude that the report of MSBCC under the Chairmanship of Justice quantifiable Gaikwad is based on data it contemporaneous and has conclusively established the social, economical and educational backwardness of the Maratha community and it has also established the inadequacy of representation of the Maratha community in public employment / posts under the State.
+Accordingly we uphold the MSBCC report. - and hold declare that [3] We the classification of the Maratha class "Socially and Educationally Backward Class" complies twin the test reasonable classification permissible under Article 14 of the Constitution of intelligible India, namely, (a)